-Matthew C. Nisbet, Ph.D. is Professor of Communication, Public Policy, and Urban Affairs at Northeastern University.
-He is Editor-in-Chief of the journal Environmental Communication, a monthly columnist at Issues in Science and Technology magazine.
+Matthew C. Nisbet is Professor of Communication, Public Policy, and Urban Affairs at Northeastern University, editor-in-chief of the journal Environmental Communication, and a monthly columnist at Issues in Science and Technology magazine.
 He also writes regularly at Scientific American.com and his Medium blog www.wealthofideas.org.

 Nisbet studies the process by which the public and decision-makers come to understand complex scientific and technological issues, analyzing the influence of ideas, culture, expertise, and journalism.
-He is the author or co-author of more than 75 peer-reviewed studies, scholarly book chapters, and reports, including the 2019 American Academy of Arts and Sciences report The Public Face of Science Across the World, the 2018 American Association for Advancement of Science report on Scientists in Civic Life: Facilitating Dialogue-Based Communication and the 2017 U.S. National Academies consensus study on Communicating Science Effectively: A Research Agenda.
+He is the author or co-author of more than 80 peer-reviewed studies, scholarly book chapters, and reports, including the 2019 American Academy of Arts and Sciences report The Public Face of Science Across the World, the 2018 American Association for Advancement of Science report on Scientists in Civic Life: Facilitating Dialogue-Based Communication, and the 2017 US National Academies consensus study on Communicating Science Effectively: A Research Agenda.

-With his co-author Declan Fahy, he is currently writing a book with Harvard University Press to be published in 2021 that examines the influence of a special generation of public intellectuals who have helped define the major scientific and social issues of our time.
+With his co-author Declan Fahy, he is completing a book with Harvard University Press to be published in 2021 that examines the influence of a special generation of public intellectuals who have helped define the major scientific and social issues of our time.
 By evaluating the careers of writers like Bill McKibben, Michael Pollan, Malcolm Gladwell, and Naomi Klein, the book explores the power of ideas and narratives to influence public opinion, inspire social movements, and alter political decisions.

-Among awards and recognition, he has been a Visiting Shorenstein Fellow at Harvard University’s Kennedy School of Government, a Health Policy Investigator at the Robert Wood Johnson Foundation, and a Google Science Communication Fellow.
+Among awards and recognition, Nisbet has been a Visiting Shorenstein Fellow at Harvard University’s Kennedy School of Government, a Health Policy Investigator at the Robert Wood Johnson Foundation, and a Google Science Communication Fellow.
 His 2018 edited volume The Oxford Encyclopedia of Climate Change Communication was recognized as a PROSE award finalist by the Association of American Publishers.
-According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature more than 3,500 times, and according to Google Scholar more than 11,500 times.
+According to Reuters Web of Knowledge, Nisbet’s research has been cited in the peer-reviewed literature more than 4,000 times, and according to Google Scholar more than 11,500 times.
 A recent study, assessing the period 1989-2018, ranks Nisbet as the third most productive communication scholar globally as measured by citations and other impact metrics.